Non-Asymptotic Gaussian Estimates for the Recursive Approximation of the Invariant Measure of a Diffusion

 As mentioned above and like for the $CLT$ (see~\cite{bhat:82} for the diffusion or~\cite{lamb:page:02} for the weighted empirical measures $\nu_n$), these deviation inequalities are naturally established for coboundaries $f-\nu(f)={\mathcal A}(\varphi)$, the assumptions being made on $\varphi$.
 Our second objective in this paper is to state our results so that all assumptions could be read on the source function $f$ itself.
-This requires to solve the Poisson equation in that spirit, that means deriving pointwise regularity results on $\varphi$ from those made on $f$.
+This first requires to solve the Poisson equation in that spirit, that means deriving pointwise regularity results on $\varphi$ from those made on $f$.
+Again, for Lipschitz sources, this step will require an appropriate regularization procedure.

-In particular, we will not rely on the Sobolev regularity but rather on some Schauder estimates in line with the works by Krylov and Priola~\cite{kryl:prio:10}, which allow to benefit from the parabolic regularity.
+In particular, we will not rely on the Sobolev regularity (see e.g. Pardoux and Veretennikov \cite{pard:vere:01}) but rather on some Schauder estimates in line with the works by Krylov and Priola~\cite{kryl:prio:10}, which allow to benefit from the elliptic regularity for operators with unbounded coefficients.
 For more details, we refer to the introduction of Section~\ref{SEC_POISS}.